Causal Inference with Noncompliance and Unknown Interference: Identification

 \subsection{Intention-to-treat estimands and causal parameters of interest}

 We define the ITT estimands and the causal parameters of interest.
 To this end, consider a non-random sub-population $S_n \subseteq N_n$.
-Throughout the paper, we consider estimating causal parameters specific to this sub-population.
+Throughout the paper, we assume $S_n$ to be non-empty, and consider estimating causal parameters specific to this sub-population.
 For an example of $S_n$, let $S_n(\delta)$ be the set of units whose degrees are $\delta$: $S_n(\delta) = \{ i \in N_n: \sum_{j \neq i} A_{ij} = \delta \}$.
 In this case, we can examine whether the causal impacts vary across individuals with different centrality by comparing the estimates obtained with different $\delta$'s.
-See Remark \ref{remark:subpopulation} for further discussion on the construction of $S_n$.
+See Remark \ref{remark:subpopulation} for further discussion.